The Anatomy of an Online Course

-For students who have never taken an online course before, the concept can be somewhat foreign.
+For students who have never taken any online courses before, the concept can be somewhat foreign.
 Three online instructors and an online student explain the makeup of an online course, the major expectations for these courses, and the qualities online students should have to succeed.

 Major Components of Online Courses

 Online courses are based around the school's learning management system, which is the software system for the e-learning program.
 "These learning management systems have a tutorial which guides you on how to use the web course and can help a novice person," says Robert Stephens, who is pursuing his Master of Nonprofit Management online at the University of Central Florida.

 Students need to know how to get into their school email account and check it daily, says Bob Barrett, who teaches online MBA courses at Franklin University.
 Students also need to know the typical Microsoft Office products, such as Word, Excel and PowerPoint.